 User privacy is violated by service providers that connect multiple user-specific identifiers together, identifiers that are supposed to be used for different things (such as connectivity in a network vs. authenticating to that network).
 Due to the complexity of network protocols and stacks and new emerging use cases, there are always new identifiers being invented and used in practice, unbeknownst to users, but these identifiers often serve some purpose.
 Our approach is to build privacy-preserving services that decouple identifiers and work to thwart ubiquitous tracking.
 In future posts we’ll dive into the details of how this works in practice, and how we’re using it to secure mobile phone service, DNS, end-to-end communication on the Internet, and the applications we all use.

-In the coming weeks and months we’ll be launching new privacy-preserving services built upon these concepts and guided by our vision of people first privacy.
+In the coming months we’ll be launching new privacy-preserving services built upon these concepts and guided by our vision of people first privacy.
 We’ll also be writing about the technology we’ve built to make this possible, and where we see people first privacy going in the future.
 We hope you’ll join us.

 – Paul and Barath